The Bankrate promise

-- Discretionary grants that are awarded to some based on a competitive process.
+- Discretionary grants that are awarded to students based on a competitive process.

 - Formulaic grants that are awarded to all students who meet set criteria without an application process.